solygambas/node-tour-operator-booking-app/playground/deno-jumpstart/README.md

 - running local and remote files with Deno.
 - reading and writing files with --allow-read and --allow-write permission flags.
 - using the fetch API with --allow-net permission flag.
+- working with the Standard library: uuid, fs and http modules.

 Based on [Deno Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gnaJdxuGvEGYQ9iHb8mxsh) by Shaun Pelling - The Net Ninja (2020).